FroGGog/NewJorney/README.md

 ## New Jorney is my first attemp of creating  my own game.
 I'm using SFML and STL as main project libraries
-The main idea is simple - strategic.
+The main idea is simple - tower defence.
 Build barrack, farms, mines
 or sawmill, create armies and attack your opponets.

 ## Updates
+### v 1.0.2
+- Changed game genre - now tower defence
+- Recreate game map
+- Created turn points
+- Now enemies or our units can go by roads

 ### v 1.0.1
 - Fixed income bugs
 - Added field rect class (so now it's easy to check rect type)